Chia-Network/chia-network.github.io/collections/_posts/2022-08-08-help-test-bladebit-2-with-our-new-chia-beta-program.en.md

 -   What would make the Farming/Developer/User experience more secure/efficient/sustainable?

 Blockchain technology is complex, and iterative design and development is necessary for our process.
 Members of the Chia team run their own farms and regularly engage in the community; we consider these table stakes for understanding your needs.
 We QA and dogfood our work internally, but we have the unique benefit of internal context, knowledge, and access.
-That can leave blind spots in our thinking about process, challenges, and developing a product.So to ensure we're keeping the community experience front of mind, we've created a dedicated external beta program that allows us more access to the large variance of user experiences.
+That can leave blind spots in our thinking about process, challenges, and developing a product.
+So to ensure we're keeping the community experience front of mind, we've created a dedicated external beta program that allows us more access to the large variance of user experiences.

 ## I'm interested.
 How do I get started?